 Our water system is routinely inspected by the Massachusetts Department of Environmental Protection (MassDEP).
 MassDEP inspects our system for its technical, financial, and managerial capacity to provide safe drinking water to you.
 To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts certified operator who oversees the routine operations of our system.
 Sanitary Surveys are performed every 3 years by a MassDEP employee.
-The next sanitary survey for the North Brookfield Water Department will be performed in 2021.
+A sanitary survey for the North Brookfield Water Department was performed on October 14, 2021 by Margaret Webber.
+We are pleased to report there were no violations found during the survey.
+The next survey will be performed in 2024.
+Job well done to all of the North Brookfield Water Department personnel!